 - The lens hood is slightly loose

-While Canon makes a large number of lenses you could buy from a third party too – Sigma, Zeiss, Tokina, Rokinon.
+While Canon makes many lenses, you could buy from a third party too – Sigma, Zeiss, Tokina, Rokinon.
 Just make sure that the lens fits the rebel T5 before purchasing.

 Aperture is the difference between the two lenses that are mentioned.
 F1.4 opens wider than F1.8.
-Even though this is a very minor difference, it would play a major role in low light conditions as 1.4 will take in more light and give better results in the Rebel t5.
+Even though this is a minor difference, it would play a major role in low light conditions as 1.4 will take in more light and give better results in the Rebel T5.

 Yes, absolutely.
 Canon Rebel t5 does not have any internal mechanism to stabilize the images so Image stabilization helps a lot.
 Autofocus is a choice that you have to make.
 AF is definitely useful when you want quick photographs and moments missed can make you regret a lot.

 You can only get the best of a camera with a suitable lens.
-Choosing the best camera lens for canon rebel t5 would not only increase your camera performance but also add to the image quality.
-In my tests:
+Choosing the best lens for Canon Rebel T5 would not only increase your camera performance but also add to the image quality.
+If you’re still confused about which one should you get, let me make it more clear:

-- The Sigma 18-250mm f3.5-6.3 DC MACRO OS HSM was way ahead of the rest.
-It is the perfect lens to use all day long and get fantastic results.
-The OS effectively provides four stops of correction and is ideal for low light conditions.
+- The Canon EF-S 18-135mm f/3.5-5.6 IS is way ahead of the rest.
+It is the perfect telephoto lens to use all day long and get fantastic results.
+It is ideal for clicking portraits, travel photos, attend events, and doing macro photography.